 This hypothetical illustration doesn't represent any particular investment nor does it account for inflation.
 "What you lose to costs" represents both the amount paid in expenses as well as the "opportunity costs"—the amount you lose because the costs you paid are no longer invested.
 There may be other material differences between investment products that must be considered prior to investing.
 Numbers are rounded.

 Convinced that low fees really do matter?
-Give us a call.
+Give our financial advisors a call.
 We'd love to have you join the conversation.

 1.New York Times.
 "Buffett Asks Big Money: Why Pay High Fees?"
 2.27.2017